Noobyetpro/Discord-Bot-Template/README.md

 * Ensure `node bot.js` is your start command

 ---
+## 👩‍💻 Command Support

+There are many commands supported in this bot, specificly:
+  /personality set <text> #Used to set a personality for the bot, e.g. "You are very dumb because u use a template instead of creating the bot from scratch"
+  /personality view #Used to display the personality /personality clear #Used to clear personality /permission <set> <role> #Used to add/remove roles that have the permission to use commands /setai <api platform> #Used to set the api platform you want your bot to use.
+You only need one.
+  /channel #Used to set where the channel the bot will listen for messages and reply.
+Run in the channel u want it to reply.
+---
 ## 🤝 Contributing

 Pull requests are welcome!
 If you want to improve structure, add better command loaders, or enhance Groq integration, feel free to open an issue first.